singingwolfboy/netlify-home/docs.md

 If you're using any of those, Netlify can make the process of collaborating and deploying much smoother.

-Netlify lets you link a Github repository to a site.
-Each time you push to Github, Netlify runs a build with your tool of choice and deploys the result to our powerful CDN.
+Netlify lets you link a GitHub repository to a site.
+Each time you push to GitHub, Netlify runs a build with your tool of choice and deploys the result to our powerful CDN.

 ## Getting Started